ybyzek/theniledev-examples/webapp/README.md

 (Optional) If you want to hook up your Nile control plane to a data plane and provision real resources, run the reconciler to synchronize events between the control plane and data plane (e.g. if you use the webapp to create new entity instances).
 Follow the instructions in the [Pulumi example](../data-plane/pulumi/) and start the reconciler in a separate terminal window.
 If you skip this step, the instances in your webapp will not go to `status=Up`.

-## Run the web server locally
+## Run the webapp

-Run the following command from the `webapp` directory to run the web server locally:
+Run the following command from the `webapp` directory.
+It starts the web server locally and produces metrics to Nile that are rendered in charts in the webapp.

 ```bash
 yarn dev